Casino du Liban

 Casino du Liban (lit.
 'Casino of Lebanon' or 'Lebanon Casino'; كازينو لبنان) is a casino located in Jounieh, Lebanon, 22 km north of Beirut.
-The casino is managed by London Clubs International, a subsidiary of Caesars Entertainment.
+The casino is managed by Metropolitan Gaming, a subsidiary of Silver Point Capital.

 Overview

 With an area of about 35,000 square meters, the casino has around 400 slot machines and 60 gaming tables.
 It has a showroom, nightclub, theater, banquet facility and five restaurants.
 The casino was first opened in 1959.
 It closed in 1989 during the Lebanese Civil War and reopened in 1996 after a $50 million reconstruction and refurbishment project.